reemchaalan/hello-world/README.md

 # hello-world
-My first ever practice repository on Github
+My first ever practice repository on GitHub
+My name is Reem, I am learning to use GitHub